Learning SQL: GROUP BY

 - Order of Execution:

-clause (if present) and before theHAVING
+GROUP BYis executed after theWHEREclause (if present) and before theHAVINGclause.

 Recap